|Author||Dean Eigenmann, Nick Johnson|

 storage system: Swarm (0xe4) CID version: 1 (0x01) content type: swarm-manifest (0xfa) hash function: keccak256 (0x1b) hash length: 32 bytes (0x20) hash: d1de9994b4d039f6548d191eb26786769f580809256b4685ef316805265ea162

 $ swarm hash ens contenthash d1de9994b4d039f6548d191eb26786769f580809256b4685ef316805265ea162 > e40101fa011b20d1de9994b4d039f6548d191eb26786769f580809256b4685ef316805265ea162

 In order to support names that have an IPFS or Swarm hash in their

 content field, a grace period MUST be implemented offering those name holders time to update their names.
 If a resolver does not support the

 content interface.
 If they do, the value of that field SHOULD be treated in a context dependent fashion and resolved.
-This condition MUST be enforced until December 31st, 2018.
+This condition MUST be enforced until at least March 31st, 2019.